 This isn’t exactly sexy, but really, it’s got to be done, says Jocelyn Charnas, PhD, a clinical psychologist in Manhattan.
 Otherwise, you’re operating in a grey zone.

 “It’s extremely important to set realistic and healthy expectations,” she says.
 That means covering how often you expect to be in touch, when you’ll try to see each other (once a month? every six weeks?), whether you’ll see other people and, if you do date other people, if you’ll have a don’t ask, don’t tell policy.

 “There’s no right or wrong answer, but problems ensue when these things aren’t discussed,” Charnas says.

-Your fix?
-Try sending each other voice texts.
+The fix?
+Try sending each other voice recordings via text message.
 “Just hearing the voice of a loved one, even if it isn't saying much, is soothing,” says licensed clinical psychologist Ramani Durvasula, PhD, author of Should I Stay or Should I Go?.

 There's no real reason you need to talk to your partner 24/7 just because you can't see them.

 Think of it this way: If you lived together or just spent loads of time together, you’d have plenty of quiet moments.
 A long-distance relationship doesn't really have those built in, Durvasula says, but you want them in order to make the times you do talk (and see each other) more valuable.